What the best Booster Seat has

 Do you travel frequently, or will your child often be carpooling with friends?
-Many booster seats are heavy and bulky -- not exactly ideal for kids who will be switching vehicles.
+Some combination and high-back booster seats are heavy and bulky -- not exactly ideal for kids who will be switching vehicles.
 Choose a lightweight, easy-to-tote seat for traveling or carpooling.
-Backless booster seats are particularly worth a look for their ease of use and portability.
+Backless booster seats are particularly worth a look for ease of use and portability.

 Is space tight in your vehicle?
 You may have a smaller vehicle with a cramped back seat, or perhaps you need to fit three car seats in one row.
 Look for a seat with a narrow width to maximize space.
-Just make sure it doesn't put the squeeze on your child by testing it first.
+Just test it first to make sure it doesn't put the squeeze on your child.

 Do you frequently take long trips?
 You may be past the days of driving aimlessly in hopes of getting your child to nap, but boosters should still be comfortable enough to accommodate a short snooze.
 At a minimum, look for an adequately padded seat and adjustable armrests.
 If your child is a good car sleeper, consider a high-back booster with deep head wings to minimize head slump.
 Cup holders are also a nice bonus, but ensure they're big enough to be functional -- they should at least accommodate a standard water bottle.

 Can you rely on your child to keep the seat clean?
-While spit-up and diaper blowouts may be a thing of the past, your booster seat will still need to stand up to grime, spilled drinks and snacks, and even the occasional episode of car sickness.
-Ensure that the seat cover is easily removable and machine washable -- most are, but not all.
+While spit-up and diaper blowouts may be a thing of the past, your booster seat will still need to stand up to grime, spilled drinks and snacks, and even occasional car sickness.
+Look for a seat cover that's easily removable and machine washable -- most are, but not all.